Evening

 Evening atmosphere with clouds and lava formations, Aðaldal Valley, northern Iceland.
 (Photo copyright © by Kaj Halberg)

-Orange sky behind skyscrapers, Taichung, Taiwan.
-The bird to the left is a house swift (Apus nipalensis).
+Evening atmosphere around skyscrapers, Taichung, Taiwan.
+The bird to the left in the upper picture is a house swift (Apus nipalensis).
 This species often feeds at dusk.
-(Photo copyright © by Kaj Halberg)
+It is described on the page Animals – Birds: Birds in Taiwan.
+(Photos copyright © by Kaj Halberg)

 An interesting theory regarding the practical usage of the famous Giza pyramids in Egypt was proposed by my late friend John Burke in his book Seed of Knowledge, Stone of Plenty: Understanding the Lost Technology of the Ancient Megalith-Builders.
-The entire book is presented on this website under Books.
+The entire book is presented on this website (see Book).

 Evening sky behind Menkaure (Mycerinus), the smallest of the Giza pyramids, constructed around 2490-2472 B.C.
 (Photo copyright © by Kaj Halberg)